fizyr/dr_param/README.md

 A nuisance, but not the end of the world.

 More importantly though, it's quite a bit of work to implement this by hand.
-Especially when the struct is large, writing this code is tedious en error-prone.
+Especially when the struct is large, writing this code is tedious and error-prone.
 The potential for spelling mistakes and copy-paste errors would be very high.

 To alleviate this, these functions can be generated from a simpler definition: struct decompositions.